Chapter 2: Searching

 WorldCat

-Another way to locate books and library materials anywhere is to use WorldCat, a database that searches the catalogs of thousands of libraries across the world, including Steely Library.
+Another way to locate books and library materials anywhere is to use WorldCat, a database that searches thousands of libraries across the world, including Steely Library.
 When you find a book you’d like in your search results, click on the title to open its full item record.
 To check if NKU owns a copy of the book, use the Find a copy in the library section and type in your zip code in the Enter your location box (the zip code for NKU is 41099).
 This will help you determine whether a nearby library owns a copy.
 Then you can decide if you want to go to that library to check it out right away, or request that the item be sent to you through Interlibrary Loan.

 If NKU doesn’t have a copy of the book you want, you can select the “View Access Options” button.
 When you click on that button, you’ll have the option of requesting the item through Interlibrary Loan.